arabine/tanca/README.md

  - Tournois simple et double élémination
  - Tournoi avec poules qualiticatives

+### V1.12

+ - Improved algorithm for ranking (no more split before pairing)
+ - Corrected rankin, now based on points won only (no more games won/lost)
+ - Team buttons are now always accessible

 ### V1.11

  - Add line edit filter for players tab and selection windows